novaia/ntg/scripts/data_pipeline/README.md

 ### blur_images

 - Blurs images to create input for style transfer.
 Style transfer was never implemented so this was never used.

+## Datasets

+### SRTM 1 arc-second

+- This is the base dataset scraped from [Earth Explorer]('https://earthexplorer.usgs.gov/').
+It contains approximately 15k highresolution GEOTIFF heightmaps.
+- To "recreate", simply run ``scrape_earthexplorer.py``.

+### SRTM 1 arc-second PNG

+- SRTM 1 arc-second dataset converted into PNGs.
+- Use ``geotiff_to_png.py`` on SRTM 1 arc-second to recreate.